armando-adorno/armando-adorno/README.md

 <p align = "center">

-💻 Computer Engineer and Drone Operator specializing in Artificial Intelligence.
+- 💻 Computer Engineer and Drone Operator specializing in Artificial Intelligence
-👋 This profile was created to collaborate on projects and create professional networking.
+- 👋 This profile was created to collaborate on projects and create professional networking
-💼 Always working to improve.
+- 🤖 Always working to evolve
-🚁 Drone (UAV) operator.
+- 🚁 Drone (UAV) operator

 </p>